 After making enquiries, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing these financial statements.

-Directors' Report (continued) For the year ended 1 October 2021
+Directors' Report (continued)

 Disclosure of information to the auditor